mRcSchwering/magic-soup/docs/tutorials.md

 By default all 3 domain types are encoded by 2 codons (6 nucleotides) and 1% of all 2-codon combinations encode for 1 of these domain types.

 These parameters can be changed.
-In the [supporting figures](./supporting_figures.md#genomes) there are some examples on how genome compositions change when these parameters are changed.
+In the [figures](./figures.md#genomes) there are some examples on how genome compositions change when these parameters are changed.
 If you want to change [Genetics][magicsoup.genetics.Genetics] for your simulation, you have to create your own instance and assign it to [World][magicsoup.world.World]: